racheljoi/AiWorkshop/ErrorsExercise.md

 ---

-Next, import the users file found here:
-And finally, import the error logs file found here:
+Next, import the users file found in this folder.
+And finally, import the error logs file found in this folder.